Sakeel-Ahamed/Two-Wheel-Self-Balancing-robot/README.md

 ## How to Run the Code

 ### 1. Main Controller (ESP32 #1)
-Upload `main_controller.ino` to the ESP32 responsible for:
+Upload `main.cpp` to the ESP32 responsible for:
 - Balancing control
 - PID loop with motor actuation
 - Receiving Bluetooth commands (via Dabble App)
 - Obeying obstacle avoidance signals from LiDAR ESP32

 ### 2. LiDAR ESP32 (ESP32 #2)
-Upload `lidar_node.ino` to the second ESP32.
+Upload `main_ld06.cpp` to the second ESP32.
 This module:
 - Processes data from the LD06 LiDAR sensor
 - Sends real-time obstacle data to the main ESP32
 - Avoids paths with obstacles within a configurable angle range